-§ Applications obtainable from the Secretary, Queen Elizabeth Fellowships Committee, Department of Education, PO Box 826, Canberra, ACT 2600 or the Official Secretary, Australia House, Strand, London, W.C.2.
+§ Applications obtainable from the Secretary, Queen Elizabeth Fellowships Committee, Department of Science and the Environment, PO Box 449, Woden, ACT 2606; the Minister (Scientific), Canberra House, 10-16 Maltravers Street, London WC2R3E UK; or the Australian Embassy, 1601 Massachusetts Avenue, Washington DC 20036, USA.

-Graduate Scholarships (continued) Donor Value Year/s of Tenure Conditions Science American Optical Corporation Scholarship To enable a graduate in optometry to un- dertake study for the award of the degree of Master of Optometry.
-Application to Registrar by 15 January.
-Contavue Laboratories Contact Lens Graduate Research Scholarship ≻ \$1000 pa 1 year renewable To enable a graduate in optometry, medi- cine, or other appropriate discipline to un- dertake the degree of Master of Science or Hydron Laboratories Contact Lens Research Scholarship PhD in the School of Optometry.
-Appli- cations to Registrar by 30 November.
-Contact Lens Society of Australia j Science Research Scholarship of the Royal Commission for the Exhibition of 1851 £2000 stg pa 2 years.
-Renewal for further year possible.
-To enable graduates under 26 years of age to undertake research in some branch of pure or applied science at an overseas university.
-Applicants must be British Com- monwealth citizens or citizens of the Republic of Ireland or South Africa, who have done at least 3 years of a university Science Course.
-The Rutherford Scholarship Travel, fees, etc. A stipend which, if held in the UK, is worth £1800 stg pa 3 years To enable graduates under 26 years of age, or if holding a PhD under 28 years, to un- dertake experimental research in a branch of natural science.
-It is tenable at a British Commonwealth University other than the country in which the applicant graduated.
-Shell Scholarship in Science and Engineering £3250 stg pa plus travelling expenses 2 years Applicants must be unmarried, male, British subjects, under 25 years of age, with at least 5 years' domicile in Australia and who are graduates with at least 1 year's re- search experience.
-The successful can- didate will undertake 2 years' graduate research leading to the MSc or PhD degree, at a British university.
+Graduate Scholarships (continued)

+Donor Value Year/s of Tenure Conditions Science American Optical Corporation Scholarship To enable a graduate in optometry to undertake study for the award of the degree of Master of optometry.
+Application to Registrar by 15 January Contavue Laboratories Contact Lens Graduate Research Scholarship Hydron Laboratories Contact \$1000 pa 1 year renewable To enable a graduate in optometry, medi- cine, or other appropriate discipline to undertake the degree of Master of Science or PhD in the School of Optometry.
+Appli- Lens Research Scholarship Contact Lens Society of Australia cations to Registrar by 30 November Science Research Scholarship of the Royal Commission for the Exhibition of 1851 £2200 stg pa 2 years.
+Renewal for further year possible To enable graduates, usually not more than 26 years of age, to undertake research in some branch of pure or applied science at an overseas university.
+Applicants must be British Commonwealth citizens or citizens of the Republic of Ireland, Pakistan, or South Africa, who have done at least 3 years of a university Science Course The Rutherford Scholarship Travel, fees, etc. A stipend which, if held in the UK, is worth £2250 stg pa 3 years To enable graduates under 26 years of age or if holding a PhD under 28 years, to undertake experimental research in a branch of natural science.
+It is tenable at a British Commonwealth University other than the country in which the applican graduated Shell Scholarship in Science and Engineering Approximately £3600 stg pa plus travelling expenses 2 years, sometimes 3 Applicants must be Australian citizens under 25 years of age, with at least 5 years domicile in Australia and who are graduates with at least 1 year's research experience The successful candidate will undertake 2 years' graduate research leading to the MSc or PhD degree, at a British university